New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Scheduling Algorithms on Multiple Machines with Partitioning

 \section{Scheduling Algorithms on Multiple Machines with Partitioning}

 In the previous sections we focused on the case of a single machine, i.e., $M = 1$.
 In this section, we extend our results to the setting where there are multiple machines on which to schedule jobs ($M > 1$).
-We begin by discussing interval scheduling on multiple machines in the unweighted setting, and then turn to the weighted setup.
+In particular, we obtain the following results \begin{restatable}[Unweighted dynamic, multiple machines]{theorem}{theoremunweighteddynamicschedule} Let $\cJ$ be a set of $n$ jobs.
+For any $\eps > 0$, there exists a fully dynamic algorithm for $(1 + \eps)$-approximate unweighted interval scheduling for $\cJ$ on $M$ machines performing updates in $O\rb{\frac{M \log(n)}{\eps}}$ and queries in $O(\log(n))$ worst-case time. \end{restatable}

+\begin{restatable}[Unweighted LCA, multiple machines]{theorem}{theoremunweighteddynamicscheduling} Let $\cJ$ be a set of $n$ jobs with their ending times upper-bounded by $N$.
+For any $\eps > 0$, there exists a local computation algorithm for $(1+\eps)$-approximate unweighted interval scheduling for $\cJ$ on $M$ machines using $O\rb{\frac{M\log(N)}{\eps}}$ probes. \end{restatable}